ativarsoft/quick/README.md

-# templatizer-ocr
+# Ativarsoft Quick

+Ativarsoft Quick is a cloud service.

-Website to digitize images and transform them into text using OCR.
+  * digitize images and transform them into text using OCR.